goofballLogic/ld-query/README.md

   }
 }
 ```

+##Expansion is a pre-requisite

 This library aims to assist with querying json-ld documents **in their expanded form**.
-It is worth noting that although the JSON-LD expansion algorithm is defined in the [JSON-LD Processing Algorithms and API recommendation], there's no implementation of the expansion algorithm.
+It is worth noting that although the JSON-LD expansion algorithm is defined in the [JSON-LD Processing Algorithms and API recommendation], there's no implementation of the expansion algorithm in this library.

-##Pre-requisites

 To use this library, your data needs to be in exapnded form.
 You can use existing implementations of the expansion API to achieve this.
 For example, [jsonld.js] is a fairly mature implementation of the standard.